PanoptesDreams/Operator-Experience-Legacy/README.md

 ## Nomenclature
-*Noun* choosing of names for things, especially in a science
+*Noun* - choosing of names for things, especially in a science.

 Nomenclature has evolved over time with societal growth and so it shall in the tech industry as well.